zhenkewu/baker/README.md

 Why should someone use `nplcm`?
 -------------------------------------

-- To study disease etiology from case-control data from multiple sources and have measurement errors.
-If you are interested in estimating population etiology pie (fraction), and the probability of each cause for individual case, try `nplcm`.
+- To study disease etiology from case-control data from multiple sources that have measurement errors.
+If you are interested in estimating the population etiology pie (fraction), and the probability of each cause for individual case, try `nplcm`.

-- Reference can be found [here](http://arxiv.org/abs/1411.5774).
+- Reference publication can be found [here](http://arxiv.org/abs/1411.5774).

 How does it compare to other existing solutions?
 ------------------------------------------------